 Many comrades are fully aware of the need to attack and are doing what they can to bring it about.
 They perceive the beauty of the clash and the confrontation with the class enemy hazily, but do not want to spend much time thinking about it.
 They want to hear nothing of revolutionary projects, so carry on wasting the enthusiasm of rebellion which, moving into a thousand rivulets, ends up extinguishing itself in small isolated manifestations of insufference.
 These comrades are obviously not all the same, you could say that each one constitutes a universe of his or her own, but all, or nearly all of them, feel irritated by any attempt to clarify ideas.
 They don't like to make distinctions.
 What is the point of talking about affinity groups, informal organisation, base nuclei or coordinations, they say?
 Don't things speak for themselves?
 Are not tyranny and injustice, exploitation and the ferocity of power, quite visible there in front of us?
 Don't they exist in the form of things, and men basking in the sun as though they had nothing to worry about?
 What is the point of wasting time in pointless discussions?
 Why not attack now?
 Indeed, why not turn on the first uniform we come across?
-Even a 'sensible' person like Malatesta was of this opinion, in a way, when he like digging away at a mountain with a spoon.
-People do not remember.
-They forget quickly.
-Aggregation does not occur.
-Numbers decline.
-Nearly always the same people.
-The comrade who can only act by 'reflex' often survives by going from radical refusal, to shutting himself away in disdainful silence, to having fantasies of destroying the world (human beings included).
-On the other hand, many comrades remain attached to what we might call routine interventions, i.e. those involving periodicals (papers, reviews, books) or meetings (congresses, conferences, debates, etc.).
-Here again the human tragedy does not fail to present itself.
-It is not usually so much a question of personal frustration (which also exists, and you can see it), as the comrade's transformation into a congressual bureaucrat or editor of barely readable pages that try to hide their inconsistency by going into daily events, explaining them according to their own point of view.
-As we can see, it is always the same story.
+Even a 'sensible' person like Malatesta was of this opinion, in a way, when he said that he preferred individual rebellion to waiting to see the world upturned before doing anything.